JAlcocerT/JAlcocerT/content/blog/dev-typescript.md

 Thats about typescript.

+At least for now.

 Now: Do you need to be a WebDev to get a cool blog and write publically on the internet?

 Not really.

-Just get up to date front time to time.
+Just get up to date from time to time.

 Good recap of whats going on at JS: https://stateofjs.com/en-US